 Have you ever wondered why gardeners so often have chickens?
-My family brought in our first flock of chickens six years ago and added a second a few years later.
-I love them.
-They do wonderful things for my garden and the eggs are just a bonus.
+My family brought in our first flock of chickens seven years ago, added a second a few years later, and a third flock joined us in 2020!
+As cute and fun as they are, though, chickens do wonderful things for my garden.
+The eggs are just a bonus.

 If you’ve ever considered adding a couple of hens (or more) to your garden, it may seem overwhelming to know how to get started.